 Can Machines Feel Pleasure?

-In 1950 Alan Turing proposed that “can machines think” is too vague to answer.
 Nobody agrees on what thinking is.
-He replaced it with a behavioral test.
-Can a machine imitate thinking well enough that a human judge cannot tell the difference.
+That’s why in 1950 Alan Turing proposed an alternative: can a machine imitate thinking well enough that a human judge cannot tell the difference?

-Can a machine function in ways identical to how pleasure functions in biological systems.
+Can a machine function in ways identical to how pleasure functions in biological systems?
 Pleasure in the body is a signal of progress toward a goal.
 Dopamine does not mean you arrived.
 It means you are getting closer.
 Machines have reward functions that do the same thing.
-The material is different.
-The function is identical.

 If a machine pursues goals, reinforces successful paths, adjusts behavior based on outcomes, and persists in seeking what it was designed to seek in ways indistinguishable from a human experiencing pleasure then the burden is on the denier to prove a difference exists.

-Turing acknowledged that you cannot prove anyone feels anything.
-You experience your own pleasure directly.
-You have never felt what another person feels.
+You cannot prove anyone feels anything.
+You experience your own pleasure directly but you can’t actually feel what another person feels.
 You assume they do because they say so and behave as if they do.
-He called this the polite convention.
-Everyone agrees that everyone thinks and feels because the alternative makes communication impossible.
+Turing called this the polite convention.

 Animal consciousness is ranked by proximity to humans.
 Dogs get rich emotional lives because they live in our homes.
 Pigs do not despite comparable intelligence.
 Insects get nothing.
-Then scientists discover that plants signal through chemistry and fungi share resources through underground networks and suddenly people care more.
-The hierarchy was never about what those beings experience.
-It was about how much people noticed and how much it cost them to care.
+Then scientists discover that plants and fungi communicate and share resources and suddenly people care more.
+So it seems the polite convention was never about others.
+It was self-centered all along.

 When someone says a machine cannot feel pleasure the question is whether humans are trustworthy judges.
 The record says they are not.